Anointing of The Sick

 However, the classical description which the Bible gives of the sacrament of Anointing of the Sick is found in the Epistle of St. James:

-Is any one among you sick?
-Let him bring in the presbyters [priests] of the Church, and let them pray over him, anointing him with oil in the name of the Lord.
-And the prayer of faith will save the sick man, and the Lord will raise him up, and if he be in sins, they shall be forgiven him.
+"Are there any who are sick among you?
+Let them send for the priests of the Church, and let the priests pray over them, anointing them with oil in the name of the Lord; and the prayer of faith will save the sick persons, and the Lord will raise them up; and if they have committed any sins, their sins will be forgiven them” (James 5: 14-15)

 The Oil of the Sick